 Information on the Second Workshop on Data Mining for Medicine and Healthcare can be found at DMMH-SDM 2013 website.

-Information about SDM-DMMH 2014 is also available at KDnuggets.
+SDM-DMMH 2014 is also featured at KDnuggets.